 Another type of hairstylist tool is thinning scissors.
 These are sometimes called texturizing or chunking shears, but they are not the same.
 Texturizing shears are mainly meant for styling hair rather than thinning it.

 The base of thinning scissors is similar to that of regular hair cutting shears with loops for the index finger and thumb.
 However, their blades vary greatly.
 The top blade has teeth which remove only some hair with each cut, to thin the hair without changing the haircut itself.
 It should be mentioned that hair thinning scissors are only used for sections of hair that tend to get thicker when compared to the rest of the head.
 That means, for example, the back of the head.

 Razor shears are another tool for texturizing.
 Razor shears have one loop for the index finger and a single blade for texturizing.
 For that reason, razor shears are not used like other shears.
 There is no cutting motion.
 Instead, to use razor shears, the barber holds the hair in one hand and the single blade in the other hand.
 They then use the razor to create small texturized cuts which give the hair natural texture.

 Differences Between Hair Cutting Scissors

 Cutting and thinning shears may differ from each other in many ways.

 For example, blades can be beveled or convex.
 Beveled blades have one serrated edge.
 They are perfectly suited for layered and tapered cuts.
 Convex blades have razor-sharp edges which promise smooth, precise, and flawless haircuts.
 These are ideal for slide cutting.

-Blades differ from each other with length as well.
-Short blades usually are shorter that 5.5 inches and are useful for detailed cuts, for example, around ears.
-Long blades are longer than 5.5 inches and are perfect for cutting of thick hair and slide cutting.
+Blades differ from each other in length as well.
+Short blades are usually shorter than 5.5 inches (14 cm) and are useful for detailed cuts such as around the ears.
+Long blades are generally longer than 5.5 inches (14 cm).
+These are perfect for cutting thick hair and for slide cutting.